renovatebot/renovate/docs/usage/python.md

 ## Alternate registries

-Renovate will default to performing all lookups on pypi.org, but it also supports alternative index URLs.
+By default Renovate performs all lookups on pypi.org, but you can configure alternative index URLs.
-There are two ways to achieve this:
+There are two ways to do this:

-#### index-url in `requirements.txt`
+### index-url in `requirements.txt`

 The index URL can be specified in the first line of the file.
 For example: